jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.60 RootMeanSquareError

-Calculates the RMSE and other accuracy statistics..
+Calculates the RMSE and other accuracy statistics.

 *Parameters*: